 1) Change the username/password of Accounts with the affected company.
 If these are used on other websites as well, change all of them

-4) Use m-Aadhaar app to lock your biometric – Aadhar has taken a brilliant initiative where someone can easily lock the biometric using the m-Aadhaar app, which will prevent any person to use your Aadhar number for verification
+4) Use the m-Aadhaar app to lock your biometric – Aadhar has taken a brilliant initiative where someone can easily lock the biometric using the m-Aadhaar app, which will prevent any person to use your Aadhar number for verification

 In addition, to make the companies more resilient to a data breach, consumers can take a few of the above steps to protect themselves.
-Companies must make security as a habit rather than a procedure.
+Companies must make security a habit rather than a procedure.
 As a proactive approach, companies must establish meticulous standards in dealing with customer information.
 After all, “Prevention is always better than Cure”.